astampoulis/makam-paper-funpearl/makamcode/04-gadts.md

 And we should note that in this usage of Ad-Hoc Polymorphism for GADTs, it is only the increased precision of the statics that we care about.
-Dynamically, the rules for `vmap` can perform normal term-level unification, and only look at the constructors `vnil` and `vcons` to see whether each rule applies, rather than relying on the `typecase` aspects we spoke of before.
+Dynamically, the rules for `vmap` can perform normal term-level unification and only look at the constructors `vnil` and `vcons` to see whether each rule applies, rather than relying on the `typecase` aspects we spoke of before.

 Coupling this with the binding constructs that I talked to you earlier about, we can build